Links: Secondary Navigation

 - Reclaim reusable parts from old equipment

-- Send minutes from your meeting on E-mail or post minutes on exchange drive
+- Send minutes from your meeting via e-mail or post minutes on exchange drives

 - Buy recyclable paper byproducts whenever possible

 - Recycle all cardboard and metal cans in the residence hall

 Five locations provide convenient drop-off points for mixed recyclables: